Solid Waste Program

 What is difficult or impossible to recycle?

-• Cardboard or Paper that is dirty (greasy pizza boxes, paper plates, paper that has been glued or painted on)
+• Cardboard or paper that is dirty (greasy pizza boxes, paper plates, paper that has been painted or glued on)

 • Paper towels, and napkins